alexkasema/alx-backend-javascript/0x00-ES6_basic/README.md

 Notice how the keys and the variable names are the same?

 Modify the following function’s budget object to simply use the keyname instead.
+## 8-getBudgetCurrentYear.js
+No need to create empty objects before adding in properties. write the getBudgetForCurrentYear function to use ES6 computed property names on the budget object.